 Adding to North Carolina's rich life sciences environment, our prestigious research universities every year spawn exciting new entrepreneurial ventures, many with NCBiotech funding support.
 This infusion, bolstered by a steady influx of companies recruited from around the world, provides a constant energy that feeds into North Carolina's global life sciences leadership.

 G1 Therapeutics, for example, is a spin-out from the University of North Carolina at Chapel Hill.
 After a successful IPO, it is now a public company developing novel therapies that address significant unmet needs in people with various cancers.
 And Precision BioSciences, a 2006 Duke University spin-out with a unique method to target and alter DNA, is making headlines with its own anti-cancer developments.

-Physician researchers at the Wake Forest Institute for Regenerative Medicine, with grant help from NCBiotech, are making enormous headway adapting animal organs for human use and growing human organs from donors’ own cells.
+Physician researchers at the Wake Forest Institute for Regenerative Medicine, with grant help from NCBiotech, are making enormous headway in adapting animal organs for human use and growing human organs from donors’ own cells.

 The breadth and scope of human health innovation across North Carolina is awe-inspiring.